dhee-tree/NOEL/README.md

 NOEL is an application for family and friends to play Secret Santa remotely accross the world.

 ## How it works
-A group representative contacts NOEL to create a group with the names and email addresses of the participants.

-NOEL admin would:
+A user registers on the application and creates a group.
+The user then adds participants to the group by sharing the group invite code.
+Each participant will be able to see who they have to give a gift to.
+Each participant will not be able to see who they will receive a gift from.
+The application will send an email to each participant on how to access their account.

+Group owners can do the following:
-1. Create the group.
+1. Create a group.
-2. Add participants.
+2. Add participants to the group by sharing the group invite code.
-3. Send message to the group on how to access their account.
+3. Change the status of the group to open or closed.
+4. Change the group name.
+5. Delete the group.

+Participants can do the following:
+1. View the group they are in.
+2. Pick a participant to give a gift to.
+3. View the participant they have to give a gift to.
+4. Leave the group.
-4. Each participant will be able to see who they have to give a gift to.
+5. Each participant will be able to see who they have to give a gift to.
-5. Each participant will not be able to see who they will receive a gift from.
+6. Each participant will not be able to see who they will receive a gift from.

+Users can do the following:
+1. Register and login to the application.
+2. Change their name.
+3. Change their email address.
+4. Change their password.

 ## More information
-The application can be accessed by [Web Link](https://noel.ighomena.me/) Access is only granted to participants via invitation.
-To request access, please send an email to [Noel - Contact](https://noel.ighomena.me/contact) with the subject `NOEL Access Request`.
+The application can be accessed by [Web Link](https://noel.ighomena.me/)

 ## Technologies used
 This application is built using the following technologies: